 About me

-I am a postdoctoral fellow at the Simons Institute at Berkeley hosted by Prof. Umesh Vazirani.
+I am a postdoctoral fellow at the Simons Institute, Berkeley hosted by Prof. Umesh Vazirani.
 I completed my PhD in Computer Science at Columbia University advised by Prof. Henry Yuen.

 My research focuses on quantum computing and complexity, with an emphasis on understanding polynomial optimization and constraint satisfaction problems in the noncommutative setting.

-• December 3: IQUIST Seminar at the University of Illinois Urbana-Champaign
+• December 3: IQUIST Seminar, University of Illinois Urbana-Champaign slides video

-• November 22: Theory Seminar at the University of Washington
+• November 22: Theory Lunch, University of Washington slides

 Publications